Robert Duncan McNeill

-Robert Duncan McNeill (born November 9, 1964) is an American director, producer, and actor.
+Robert Duncan McNeill (born November 9, 1964) is an American film director, producer, actor, and political candidate.
 As an actor, he is best known for his role as Lieutenant Tom Paris on the television series Star Trek: Voyager.
 He has also served as an executive producer and frequent director of the television series Chuck, Resident Alien, The Gifted, and Turner & Hooch.

 Career

 Acting

-McNeill grew up in Atlanta, and began his career acting in local and regional productions before becoming a student at Juilliard School in New York City.
-He enjoyed early success as a professional actor, winning the role of Charlie Brent on All My Children and starring in the feature film Masters of the Universe alongside Courtney Cox.
-He starred in an episode of the 1980s version of The Twilight Zone, "A Message From Charity".
+McNeill grew up in Atlanta and began his career acting in local and regional productions before becoming a student at Juilliard School in New York City.
+He enjoyed early success as a professional actor, winning the role of Charlie Brent on All My Children and starring in the feature film Masters of the Universe alongside Courteney Cox.
+He starred in "A Message from Charity", an episode of the 1980s version of The Twilight Zone.

-He appeared with Stockard Channing in the Broadway production of Six Degrees of Separation McNeill played the role of "Jack" in the national touring company of "Into the Woods," Stephen Sondheim's Tony Award-winning musical, before returning to Los Angeles to pursue roles on television.
-He also featured in guest roles on numerous TV series, including L.A.
+He appeared with Stockard Channing in the Broadway production of Six Degrees of Separation.
+McNeill played the role of Jack in the national touring company of Into the Woods, Stephen Sondheim's Tony Award–winning musical, before returning to Los Angeles to pursue roles on television.
+He also featured in guest roles on several TV series, including L.A.
 Law, Quantum Leap, and Murder, She Wrote.
-He was a featured cast member on the short-lived 1992 series Going to Extremes, Another guest role that same year was in "The First Duty", an episode of Star Trek: The Next Generation, in which he played Nick Locarno, a Starfleet Academy cadet and squad leader who pressures fellow cadets, including Wesley Crusher, into covering up their wrongdoings.
-He later became a Trek regular in 1995 on Star Trek: Voyager, on which he played Tom Paris, a Starfleet officer with a backstory similar to Locarno's.
+He was a featured cast member on the short-lived 1992 series Going to Extremes.
+Another guest role that same year was in "The First Duty", an episode of Star Trek: The Next Generation, in which he played Nick Locarno, a Starfleet Academy cadet and squad leader who pressures fellow cadets (including Wesley Crusher) into covering up their wrongdoings.
+In 1995, he became a Trek regular on Star Trek: Voyager, in which he played Tom Paris, a Starfleet officer with a backstory similar to Locarno's.
 In 2023, he reprised the role of Nick Locarno in Star Trek: Lower Decks season four.

-His other credits include Zebulon in "Joseph and the Amazing Technicolor Dreamcoat" at the Paper Mill Playhouse.
+His other credits include Zebulun in Joseph and the Amazing Technicolor Dreamcoat at the Paper Mill Playhouse.